Strictly Ballroom

 The inciting incident occurs at 11 minutes when Scott's partner Liz storms out, refusing to dance with him anymore after he insists on dancing his own steps, leaving him without a partner just weeks before the Pan-Pacifics..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Scott makes the active choice to dance with Fran, agreeing to teach her and partner with her in secret, stepping away from the established dance world's expectations., moving from reaction to action.
+This indicates the protagonist's commitment to Scott makes the active choice to dance with Fran, agreeing to teach her and partner with her in secret, stepping away from the established dance world's expectations., moving from reaction to action.

 The Collapse moment at 69 minutes (73% through) represents the emotional nadir.
 Here, Scott abandons Fran, choosing to dance with Liz and conform to Federation rules.
 Fran is devastated and humiliated.
-Scott's dream of dancing authentically dies as he surrenders to fear and pressure., reveals the protagonist at their lowest point.
+Scott's dream of dancing authentically dies as he surrenders to fear and pressure., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Doug reveals the truth: he and Shirley never lost when they danced their own steps - Barry Fife lied.
 Doug tells Scott "A life lived in fear is a life half-lived" and encourages him to dance his own steps with courage., demonstrating the transformation achieved throughout the journey.